Robert Filliou: Career

 In 1960, Filliou designed his first visual work, Le Collage de l'immortelle mort du monde (Collage of the Immortal Death of the World), a transcription of a random theater play comparable to a chessboard where individual experiences are expressed.

 Filliou first proposed "Art's Birthday" in 1963.
 He suggested that 1,000,000 years ago, there was no art.
 But one day, on January 17 to be precise, Art was born.
 Filliou says it happened when someone dropped a dry sponge into a bucket of water.
 He also proposed a public holiday to celebrate the presence of art in our lives.
 Art's Birthday was first publicly celebrated in 1973 in Aachen (i.e., Aix-la-Chapelle), Germany and at the same time in Paris, France.

 In 1971, Filliou created la République géniale (the Republic of Genius) where people enter its territory to develop their genius rather than their talent and research is no longer the privileged domain of the person who knows, but of the person who does not know.

 In his work Le Petit Robert Filliou, Filliou defined the principles of Poetic Economics and its scale of values.
 This work served as the script for a Super 8 film that he made in 1972 with Bob Guiny.

+In 1973 Robert Filliou performed with Jannis Kounellis, Wolf Vostell, Allan Kaprow, and Mario Merz in Berlin at the ADA - Aktionen der Avantgarde.

 In 1974, Filliou produced Recherche sur l'origine, a work made of cloth 90 meters long and 3 meters high where spectators could walk around inside.